holly-hacker/BetterDiscord-Themes-and-Plugins/README.md

-# Discord-Themes
-Collection of my Discord themes
+Collection of my Discord themes and plugins